JayAuburn/microbiome-gardener/DEPLOY.md

 2. **Add Staging Redirect URL**
    - In the **Redirect URLs** section, click **"Add URL"**
-   - Add your staging callback URL: `https://your-app-git-staging-[username].vercel.app/auth/confirm`
-   - Keep the existing localhost URL for local development: `http://localhost:3000/auth/confirm`
+   - Add the localhost URL for local development: `http://localhost:3000/auth/confirm`
+   - If you have a staging URL, add it as well.
-   - Click **"Save"** to save both URLs
+   - Click **"Save"** to save the URL

-💡 **Important:** Your preview URL follows the pattern: `https://[project-name]-git-staging-[username].vercel.app`.
-You can find your exact preview URL in your Vercel project dashboard under the Deployments tab.

 3. **Verify Staging Authentication Configuration**
-   - Confirm **Redirect URLs** contains your staging URL and localhost URL
+   - Confirm **Redirect URLs** contains your localhost URL
    - Authentication redirects are now properly configured for the staging environment

 ### Step 5.7: Enable Database Extensions for Staging Branch